EXing/ORB_SLAM2/README.md

 * adding a pointcloud viewer( realized by adding a viewer thread )

 * changing the CMakeLists.txt that all the executable files are placed in ./bin

+* adding Example of Kinect2 by using iai_kinect